micha-lmxt/partial-hydration-sk/README.md

  - large parts of your app are static and only few parts need javascript
  - rendering is expensive and can be performed only at server, eg. processing markdown files to html

+> ⚠️: this library steps outside the path of user-land APIs at a few occasions.
+It may be more likely to break in future versions of Svelte if internals change.
+You've been warned, note have fun!

 ## Installation